PeterMarshall29/book1/_sources/jupyternotebooks/initialisation.md

 Global built-in type variables are default initialised to 0 – but you should not use global variables in the first place and '0' can be just as problematic as no value.

-Class members would be iinitialised using any specified default values.
+Class members would be initialised using any specified default values.

 For example: